Where the Eclipse Was Seen

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: North/West Europe, Much of Asia, Much of Australia, North/West Africa, North America, South America, Pacific, Atlantic, Arctic, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Much of Europe, Much of Asia, Australia, North/West Africa, North America, South America, Pacific, Atlantic, Arctic, Antarctica.

 Eclipse Map and Animation

 Lunar eclipses can be visible from everywhere on the night side of the Earth, if the sky is clear.
 From some places the entire eclipse will be visible, while in other areas the Moon will rise or set during the eclipse.

 |Event||UTC Time||Time in Washington DC*||Visible in Washington DC|

 |Penumbral Eclipse began||Feb 21 at 06:00:46||Feb 21 at 1:00:46 am||Yes|

 |Partial Eclipse began||Feb 21 at 08:03:52||Feb 21 at 3:03:52 am||Yes|

 |Maximum Eclipse||Feb 21 at 08:30:06||Feb 21 at 3:30:06 am||Yes|